igomezv/nnogada/README.md

 ## License

-NNOGADA is licensed under the GPL v2 license.
+NNOGADA is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.